xd2287/transformers/docs/source/en/model_doc/unispeech.md

 This model was contributed by [patrickvonplaten](https://huggingface.co/patrickvonplaten).
 The Authors' code can be found [here](https://github.com/microsoft/UniSpeech/tree/main/UniSpeech).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [unispeech](https://huggingface.co/models?other=unispeech)

 ## Documentation resources

 - [Audio classification task guide](../tasks/audio_classification)